Get your Saturdays Back

 What are the types of turf material available and their costs?

-There are mainly three types of Artificial turfs
+There are three main types of Artificial turf

 Nylon is an extremely strong material that results in the stiffest blades.
 That implies it maintains its original shape even when subjected to vigorous physical activity or other forms of heavy foot traffic.
 Nylon can also withstand high temperatures without losing its structural integrity or melting.
 Because of these characteristics, nylon is the most costly fake grass material.
 Although nylon resembles actual grass, it does not react in the same way.
 It’s employed in the manufacture of secondary thatch in high-end synthetic grass products, as well as for putting greens.
 Its price could vary anywhere between $5 to $6 per square foot.